psiconlab/Arduino_Public/README.md

-# arduino
+# Arduino
+## Description
 Arduino-based experiments and MIDI controllers

+## Files
-Arduino sketch that reads analog values from 4 potentiometers and converts these values to serial MIDI data.
+pot_midi_x4 - Arduino sketch that reads analog values from 4 potentiometers and converts these values to serial MIDI data.